Zhiyi-Zhang/NDND/README.md

 ```

 #### Local NFD:
 ND-Client manages the local NFD to create new face(s) and new route(s) to the neighbors.
+It uses the NFD Management Protocol (which can be found here https://redmine.named-data.net/projects/nfd/wiki/Management) in order to do the following things:

+##### Create a face for all URI's it receives from the ND-Server

+##### Create a route for all URI and prefix pairs it receives from the ND-Server

 ## Try NDND in 3 Steps